StephSteel/NumberGuesser/README.md

-# NumberGuesser
+# Number Guessing Game

-A Number Guessing Game Made With JavaScript.
+This is a simple JavaScript game.